ATYP Test Preview Seminar

-Registration is online.
 Enrollment may be limited, so sign up quickly.
 Should there be space available, there is an additional fee for late registration.
 Seminar materials will be mailed to the registrant’s home address.
 If you register less than two weeks prior to the seminar, your session materials may not arrive in time for the presentation.

 General Overview (35 minutes)

 Math Overview (45 minutes)

 Parents can be online for the whole seminar or just for the General Overview.
 The General Overview has information important to both parent and student.
 The Math and English Overviews are designed specifically for the student.
 Please bring a pencil to the seminar.
 No calculator or other materials are needed.